Servoy/servoy-extra-components/README.md

 # Servoy Extra Components

 NGClient component package of all kinds of 'extra' components.
-Current components are: a tree, a lightweight table, font awesome library, a textfield group and a special label.
+Current components are: a tree, a lightweight table, font awesome library, a textfield group, a special label and an youtube embedder component.

 # Getting started